Vangetsu/PromptBunny/README.md

 Welcome to Prompt Bunny, this is a repository for designing/curating high quality chatgpt prompts that can generate high quality image prompts for another AI (Midjourney) that can convert text to image.
 Here you will find:

-- Chatgpt prompts that can produce diverse and creative image prompts
+- ChatGPT prompts that can produce diverse and creative image prompts
-- Helper tools for enhancing image prompts
+- Helper chatGPT prompts (tools) for enhancing image prompts
-- Examples and guidelines on how to use the chatgpt prompts with Midjourney
+- Examples and guidelines on how to use the chatgpt prompts

 ## Why this repository?